LIANGKE23/Awesome-Knowledge-Graph-Reasoning/README.md

 # AKGR: Awesome Knowledge Graph Reasoning

-AKGR is a collection of state-of-the-art (SOTA), novel knowledge graph reasoning methods (papers, codes and datasets :fire:).
+AKGR is a collection of knowledge graph reasoning works, including papers, codes and datasets :fire:.
 Any problems, please contact liangke200694@126.com.
-Any other interesting papers and codes are welcome..
-If you find this repository useful to your research or work, it is really appreciated to star this repository.
-If you use our code or the processed datasets in this repository for your research, please cite our corresponding survey paper in the citation part. :heart:
+Any other interesting papers and codes are welcome.
+If you find this repository useful to your research or work, it is really appreciated to star this repository.:heart:

 [![GitHub stars][stars-img]][stars-url]
 [![GitHub forks][fork-img]][fork-url]
 [![visitors][visitors-img]][AKGR-url]

 ## Citation
+🌻  If the corresponding survey paper is also useful for you, please cite:
 ```
-@inproceedings{AKGR,
-  title={From Static to Temporal then to Multi-Modal: Reasoning over Knowledge Graphs},
+@article{AKGR,
+  title={Reasoning over Different Types of Knowledge Graphs: Static, Temporal and Multi-Modal},
-  author={Ke Liang, Lingyuan Meng, Meng Liu, Yue Liu, Wenxuan Tu, Sihang Zhou,  Xinwang Liu},
+  author={Ke Liang, Lingyuan Meng, Meng Liu, Yue Liu, Wenxuan Tu, Siwei Wang, Sihang Zhou, Xinwang Liu, Fuchun Sun},
-  booktitle={arXiv},
+  journal={},
   year={2022}
 }
 ```